 - lowercase letter stamps

-Students can always flatten playdough with their hands, but using a small rolling pin (affiliate link) can make the work more fun.
 But skip any playdough shapers, knives or shape cookie cutters for this center.
 That sends a mixed message on what they can do at this center.

 You only need lowercase letter stamps to make this center last!
 I want my students to focus on lowercase since that's what they'll see most often in print.

-For cleaning up - you might not need much at all.
-Teach them how to use a ball of playdough to stamp up other small pieces for quick clean up.
-If it's part of what you teach up front, then they will model that too.
+Teach them how to use a ball of playdough to stamp up other small pieces for quick clean-up.
+If it’s part of what you teach up front, then they will do that too.

-If tables seem gritty afterward, teach students how to use wipes (if your school has them on supply) or a spray bottle with 1-2 drops of dish soap and a paper towel to clean their tabletop workspace.
-They are totally capable of doing this without teacher help.
+Yet, if tables seem gritty afterward (some playdough kinds break down faster than others), teach students how to use wipes (if your school has them on supply) or a spray bottle with 1-2 drops of dish soap and a paper towel to clean their tabletop workspace.

 Model it, teach it, expect it.